Sunrise 2027: What is it – and why does it matter to your business?

-In addition to EAN/UPC, GS1 DataMatrix and QR with GS1 Digital Link are also
+In addition to EAN/UPC, GS1 DataMatrix and QR with GS1 Digital Link

-serial number in a single symbol and enable digital services via scan.
+and serial number in a single symbol and enable digital services via scan.

 Image: stock photo